 So how do we do this?
 Bryan and Loren did a solo episode on Facebook Live to break it down for us.
 Before we dive into all of that, let’s hear about what they’re obsessed with this week.

-Fun: Almonds coated in coconut, dipped in dark chocolate.
+Loren: Fun - Almonds coated in coconut, dipped in dark chocolate.
 You’re missing out if you don’t tune in for the audio of Bryan trying to wrap his mind around this.
+Business - Hootsuite.

 Play by the platform’s rules.
 Even educating ourselves on the most basic algorithms can be a huge help to getting our video in front of the most eyes.
 Luckily, GRX has you covered in this research.
 Keep following Bryan’s Free Tip Fridays and listening to the podcast to be in the know on all of the latest tips and tricks.